Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Introduction

-In this work, we unlock the potential of representation-level editing for precise, paraphrase-robust, and lifelong knowledge control.
-We introduce \method (\underline{R}epresentation \underline{I}ntervention for \underline{L}ifelong \underline{K}nowledg\underline{E} Control), a framework that controls LLM behavior by intervening in the model's hidden representations.
+In this work, we unlock the potential of representation interventions for precise, paraphrase-robust, and lifelong knowledge control.
+We introduce \textbf{RILKE} (\underline{R}epresentation \underline{I}ntervention for \underline{L}ifelong \underline{K}nowledg\underline{E} Control), a framework that controls LLM behavior by intervening in the model's hidden representations.
 We first identify and validate two key geometric properties of these representations that enable localized and scalable editing.
-Building on this, we develop a robust training strategy to ensure edits generalize across paraphrases.
+Building on this, we develop a robust training strategy to ensure that edits generalize across paraphrases.
 For lifelong learning, we design a dynamic routing mechanism that activates the correct intervention at inference time, mitigating interference between edits.
 Finally, we introduce a shared-subspace intervention that clusters similar edits into a single module, enabling grouped control and significantly improving memory efficiency.
-Across diverse models and benchmarks, \method provides a stable, lightweight, and interpretable solution for the continual knowledge control in LLMs.
+Across various models and benchmarks, \method provides a stable, lightweight, and interpretable solution for lifelong knowledge control in LLMs.

 We summarize our contributions as follows: \begin{itemize}[leftmargin=*, itemsep=0pt] \item We propose a robust training scheme that achieves precise, generalizable control through LLM representation-space interventions. \item We propose a dynamic router that selectively activates relevant interventions while preserving unrelated knowledge and overall utility. \item We develop a shared-subspace intervention strategy for memory-efficient, scalable control over large, growing sets of knowledge. \end{itemize}